Arnold Webster: Biography

 Webster was born in Vancouver and raised in Agassiz, B.C.
-After obtaining a Master of Arts from the University of British Columbia and a Bachelor of Pedagogy at the University of Toronto he became a teacher and later a principal in Vancouver.
+After obtaining a Master of Arts from the University of British Columbia and a Bachelor of Pedagogy at the University of Toronto.
+He became a teacher and later a principal in Vancouver.

 Webster joined the CCF in 1932 and became president of the British Columbia section of the party.
 He ran for a seat in the House of Commons of Canada on behalf of the CCF in 1935, 1940, 1945 and 1949 but was unsuccessful.
 In 1953, he was elected leader of the BC CCF succeeding Harold Winch and was elected Member of the Legislative Assembly for Vancouver East in the 1953 general election becoming Leader of the Opposition.
 He left politics in 1956 but returned in the 1962 federal election to run for the New Democratic Party and was elected to the House of Commons of Canada from Vancouver Kingsway.
 He was re-elected in 1963 but did not run again in the 1965 federal election.

 During his term as Leader of the Opposition in British Columbia, Webster urged the adoption of a provincial bill of rights.
 In his political career he also opposed the testing and stockpiling of nuclear weapons.

-In 1955, Webster married Daisy de Jong who went on to serve in the British Columbia assembly.
+In 1955, Webster married Daisy de Jong who went on to serve in the British Columbia assembly from 1972 to 1975.